The White Review: History

+Founding

 The White Review was founded by editors Benjamin Eastham and Jacques Testard, and released its first issue in print in February 2011.
 The quarterly print edition was originally designed Ray O'Meara, and carries poetry, short fiction, essays and interviews alongside photography and art.
 Since 2013 and 2017 The White Review has administered the influential The White Review Short Story and Poetry Prize respectively.
 The White Review website is frequently updated with new web-only content and excerpts from the print edition.
 The website, like the print edition, carries essays, interviews, poetry and fiction.

 In an interview with Creative Review, the founding editors stated that The White Review was intended as "a space for a new generation to express itself unconstrained by form, subject or genre".
 Talking to US-based magazine Bookforum, they explained that they were inspired to establish a British-based equivalent to publications including n+1, Guernica, Cabinet, The Paris Review and Bomb, while an early interview with It's Nice That quoted them as saying that the magazine would endeavour to "stay close to new writing and emerging art".

+Redesign

 After 20 print issues, The White Review's print iteration and website were redesigned, and a new editorial team, led by Francesca Wade and Željka Marošević, was introduced.
 Following a successful crowdfunding campaign, and in response to the paucity of space for arts and literature criticism in UK publications, The White Review began publishing book and art show reviews on its website in 2017.

+Hiatus

+In September 2023, The White Review announced that it would be "ceasing its day-to-day publishing" and undergoing an indefinite hiatus, citing the removal of funding from the Arts Council England and broader macroeconomic hardship.